Captain4LK/SoftLK-lib/README.md

 ## Plattforms

-SLK has been tested and is working on the following plattforms/os:
+SoftLK has been tested and is working on the following plattforms/os:

 * Void GNU/Linux, amd64: [Enter the void](https://voidlinux.org/)